Ryuk-C/Jetpack-Compose-Login-Sample/README.md

   * [ViewModel][13] - Easily schedule asynchronous tasks for optimal execution.
   * [Coroutines][34] - A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
   * [Flow][14] - Works very well with coroutines, provides us with cold streams which can be transformed using well known reactive operators.
-  * [Room][15] - Access your app's SQLite database with in-app objects and compile-time checks.
 * [UI][20] - Details on why and how to use UI Components in your apps - together or separate
   * [Jetpack Compose][21] - A basic unit of composable UI.
 * Third party and miscellaneous libraries